 How to Ease Muscle Soreness After a Workout

-When you work out, you are essentially tearing up your muscle fibers.
-When those muscles recover, you build strength.
-But the act of breaking down those fibers can leave your muscles tender, sore, and even difficult to move.
-Plus, that soreness can take as long as 24 hours to set in (this often is referred to as delayed onset muscles soreness, or DOMS), meaning you'll be in greater pain two days following a workout than you were the morning after.
-Here is a five-step process you can use to reduce muscle soreness and get back to exercising faster.
+When you work out, you're essentially creating small tears in your muscle fibers.
+When those muscles recover, that's how you build strength.
+But the act of breaking down those fibers can leave your muscles tender, sore and even difficult to move.
+Plus, that soreness can take as long as 24 hours to set in (often is referred to as delayed onset muscles soreness, or DOMS), meaning you'll be in greater pain two days following a workout than you were the morning after.
+But when muscle soreness strikes, here's a five-step process you can use to reduce pain and get back to exercising faster.

-Get 30 or more minutes of massage therapy.
+Go ahead and relax!
+Get 30 or more minutes of massage therapy after a workout or on your rest days.
 Massage improves blood flow to sore muscle tissues, releasing micro-adhesions and encouraging muscle repair.
-Therapy can be painful, but is an effective treatment if you can handle the sensation.
+Therapy can be painful but is an effective treatment if you can handle the sensation.

-Get at least eight to 10 hours of sleep.
+After pushing your body in the gym, you need time to reset and recover.
+Get at least seven and a half hours of sleep each night.
 The body repairs itself at night, triggering important hormones that signal repair to muscle tissue.
-Sleeping fewer than eight hours decreases the hormonal response, meaning your recovery will be slower.
+Sleeping fewer than seven and a half hours decreases the hormonal response, meaning your recovery (and results) will be slower.

 11 Habits That Are Ruining Your Sleep (and How to Fix Them)

 WHAT DO YOU THINK?